AstraaDev/Discord-All-Tools-In-One/README.md

 - [ ] - [Image Grabber]() - Create an image that when viewed, sends you the user's token.
 - [x] - [Token Qr Generator](https://github.com/AstraaDev/Discord-Qr-Code-Token) - Generate a "Fake Nitro QR Code".
 If a user scans it, you get his token.
 - [ ] - [IP Grabber]() - Allows you to retrieve the IP of any person who is on a call with you.
-- [x] - [Account Nuker]() - Quit/Delete the servers, Delete friends, Create serveurs, change the settings of a user with his Token.
+- [x] - [Account Nuker]() - Quit the servers, Delete friends, Create serveurs, change the settings of a user with his Token.
 - [x] - [Account Disabler](https://github.com/assaultfulgg/account-disabler) - Allows you to disable any discord account with the token of this one.
 - [x] - [Account Generator]() - Create a discord account valid every 1min30 and give you the associated token.
 - [x] - [Settings Cycler]() - Cycle the color of the Discord theme (Black/White) of a user with his Token.